rumpelrausch/Arduino-LCD-Philips-ET8861S-I2C/README.md

   Default: 0x14
 - SHOW_GREETING
   1 = Shows some greeting upon power on
+- ET8861_PIN_CS, ET8861_PIN_WR and ET8861_PIN_DATA
+  PIN definitions for display PCB connection.

 I2C is implemented using the default "SCL" and "DI" pins.
-It uses hardware based serial and is tested with ATTINY85 and ATTINY4313 (ATTINY2313 is too small).
+It uses hardware based serial and is tested with ATTINY85 and ATTINY4313 (ATTINY2313 does not provide enough Flash and RAM space).

 ## Flashing the ATTINY

 The ET8861S shares pins with I2C and flashing.
-Disconnecting the ET8861S during flash operation is recommended.
+Disconnecting the I2C bus during flash operation is recommended.

 ## I2C command set